A framework for diffuseness evaluation using a tight-frame microphone array configuration: Introduction

 Historically, early studies derived diffuseness indicators from spatial fluctuations of reverberation time~\cite{Schroeder1959} and from statistical limits in frequency-domain descriptions of sound fields~\cite{Schroeder1962}.
 Theoretical advances introduced diffusion factors to describe energy homogeneity~\cite{Schultz1971} and correlation-based coefficients~\cite{Bodlund1976}.
 The spatial correlation of sound pressure in a diffuse field was shown to follow a sinc-type function~\cite{Koyasu1971}.

 In parallel, Thiele visualized reflection directions and strengths in concert halls, linking diffuseness with perceptual attributes such as clarity~\cite{Thiele1953,Meyer1954,Meyer1956}.
 Following this, Gover and colleagues~\cite{Gover2002,Gover2004} developed spherical microphone-array systems capable of analyzing the directional and spatial variations of reverberant fields.
-By steering beams over multiple directions, they computed the variance of directional power to define “directional diffusion” and the anisotropy index, showing how diffuseness evolves over time as the reverberant field becomes more isotropic and later anisotropic.
-These studies established the idea that a diffuse field can be characterized by the \emph{uniformity of directional energy distribution}, forming an experimental foundation for later diffuseness metrics.
+By steering beams over multiple directions, they introduced anisotropy and directional diffusion measures based on the variance of directional power, establishing the idea that diffuseness can be characterized by the uniformity of directional energy distribution.